yeepio/yeep/docs/methods/user.invite.md

 Requestor must be authenticated and assigned with the `yeep.user.write` permission in the specified org scope (see body params below) or the _global_ scope.

+When `permissions` are specified (see body params below) then requestor must be additionaly assigned with the `yeep.permission.assignment.write` permission for the specified org scope (see body params below) or the _global_ scope.

+When `roles` are specified (see body params below) then requestor must be additionaly assigned with the `yeep.role.assignment.write` permission for the specified org scope (see body params below) or the _global_ scope.

 ## Parameters

 ### Body